Hot weather guidelines

 - When in the sun, wear a wide brimmed hat, UV protective sunglasses, and loose-fitting long shirts and pants.

 - Schedule fluid breaks.
-Plain water is the liquid of choice, but sport beverages or diluted juices are okay.
+Plain water is the drink of choice.

-- Make player substitutions more frequently in the heat and use misting water sprays on the body to keep cool.
+- Make player substitutions more frequently and use personal misting water sprays on the body to keep cool.

 - Advise staff and clients to take regularly scheduled indoor breaks to cool off.
 If possible, schedule shorter work periods for staff who must work outdoors.